The Gut–Brain Connection

 When you feel stressed, anxious, or overwhelmed, your body doesn’t just register that mentally, it translates it into your digestive system.

 Digestion can slow down or speed up.
 You may experience bloating, pain, or changes in appetite.
-This is the body’s intelligent way of saying, “I don’t feel safe right now.”
+This is the body’s intelligent way of signalling that it is under strain.

 Our gut bacteria, the trillions of microbes that live within us, are also part of this conversation.
 When chronic stress persists, these microbes shift.